-The Fraport AG Executive Board reports - in the name of the Supervisory Board as well - on the contents subject to the reporting requirements pursuant to Section 289f of the German Commercial Code (HGB) for Fraport AG as well as for the Fraport Group (Fraport AG and fully consolidated Group companies, hereinafter referred to as "Fraport") as part of a joint statement on corporate governance pursuant to Sections 315d and 289a of the HGB in conjunction with Section 289f of the HGB, in order to enable a general statement on the Group's corporate governance principles.
-The Executive Board and Supervisory Board also provide an annual report on corporate governance pursuant to Section 3.10 of the German Corporate Governance Code (GCGC) as part of the corporate governance report and publish this in conjunction with the general statement on corporate governance.
+The Fraport AG Executive Board reports - in the name of the Supervisory Board as well - on the contents subject to the reporting requirements pursuant to Section 289f of the German Commercial Code (HGB) for Fraport AG as well as for the Fraport Group (Fraport AG and fully consolidated Group companies, hereinafter referred to as "Fraport") as part of a joint statement on corporate governance pursuant to Sections 289f and 315a of the HGB in conjunction with Section 289f of the HGB, in order to enable a general statement on the Group's corporate governance principles.
+The Executive Board and Supervisory Board also provide an annual report on corporate governance pursuant to Section 3.10 of the German Corporate Governance Code (GCGC) in the amended version from February 7, 2017 (hereinafter referred to as GCGC 2017) as part of the corporate governance report and publish this in conjunction with the Joint Statement on Corporate Governance.
+In their reports, the Executive Board and the Supervisory Board have, wherever appropriate and possible, taken into consideration the reporting recommendations listed in the amended version of the German Corporate Governance Code (hereinafter referred to as GCGC 2019) decided on December 16, 2019 by the Government Commission.